AdaCore/spark2014/lrm/source/introduction.rst

 #.
 Do I still need to add something on no overlapping between globals and formal parameter names,
    as well as names declared in the subprogram body?
 Where does that go (I thought I had something like that)?

+#.
+Make stuff on future actions into ToDos: currently applies to Abstract State.

+#.
+Get agreement on what we do with ToDos: i.e. do we leave them in or not: perhaps gather in
+   a single list of possibilities for the future?